 - Review the University’s existing practices, processes, and policies to determine whether the existing policy framework is appropriate with regards to job protections for these roles, and whether changes or additional policies and processes may be required to support those whose positions require them to take on controversial and unpopular topics.

-The Advisory Group will be co-chaired by Vice-President Kelly Hannah-Moffat and Acting Provost Trevor Young, and will include faculty and staff representatives from academic and shared service units.
-The Advisory Group will present recommendations by October 31, 2021.
+The Advisory Group was co-chaired by Vice-President Kelly Hannah-Moffat and Acting Provost Trevor Young, and included faculty and staff representatives from academic and shared service units.
+The Advisory Group presented their recommendations on October 28, 2021.

 Advisory Committee Members